rayswebpresence/Azure-ML-Engineer-Operationalize-Machine-Learning/README.md

 # Operationalizing Machine Learning with Azure ML

 > In this project, I train a model based on the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) <sup>1</sup> data using AutoML in Azure ML Studio.
 The best performing model is determined by AutoML.
-Next, it is  deployed to an HTTP for public consumption using an Azure Container Instance.
-It is done using ML studio below and demonstrating using the Python SDK pipeline as demonstrated in videos in **Step 8.
+Next, it is  deployed for public consumption using an Azure Container Instance.
+We explore this using ML studio below, while the video delves into additionally using using the Python SDK pipeline in **Step 8.
 Documentation.**

 ## Overview